-In addition, a revision of Swiss law is under consideration by the Swiss Parliament with a view to exempting third-country nationals who have completed studies in Switzerland from applicable yearly quotas if they start work in Switzerland after their studies.
+A revision of Swiss law was under consideration by the Swiss Parliament with a view to exempting third-country nationals who have completed studies in Switzerland from applicable yearly quotas if they start work in Switzerland after their studies.
 This exception would apply only to third-country nationals with a diploma from a Swiss high school and for whom working in Switzerland would confer an overriding scientific or economic benefit.
+As of now, the proposal has been referred back to the Federal Council.